Nautilus (genus): Controversy over species

 There has been much debate over the validity of species within the genus, and several identified species have since been reclassified or determined as taxonomic synonyms or nomen dubium (a doubtful classification).
-As of 2015, only four Nautilus species have been recognised, specifically N. pompilius, N. macromphalus, N. stenomphalus, and N. belauensis.
+As of 2015, only four Nautilus species have been recognised, specifically N. pompilius, N. macromphalus, N. stenomphalus, and N. belauensis, and three more were described in 2023.
 Nautilus scrobiculatus, now Allonautilus scrobiculatus, has been assigned to a new genus, and several species listed above have been identified as synonyms of this species, namely N. umbiculatus, N. perforatus, and N. texturatus.
-Much of the confusion regarding the classification of species is due to the rarity of live species.
+Much of the confusion regarding the classification of species is due to the rarity of live specimens.
 The majority of described species have been determined on the drift shells of individuals alone, leading to inaccuracies when defining species divisions.
-In fact, it was not until 1996 that soft tissues of any Nautilus species had been dissected.
+For example, although N. pompilius was well studied in the 19th century, it was not until 1996 that soft tissues of Allonautilus scrobiculatus had been dissected.

 Genetic studies

 Several genetic studies have also been conducted on select species of Nautilus, from 1995 onwards, most of which focus on a single gene, called COI.
 These studies ultimately lead to the decision to remove N. scrobiculatus from the genus.
 Furthermore, some biologists claim that N. stenomphalus and N. belauensis are members of N. pompilius based on both genetic and morphological data.
 One study, sampling Nautiluses in 2012, demonstrated that the features of Nautilus pompilius and Nautilus stenomphalus exist along a spectrum, with a range of individuals displaying a combination of characteristics, further invalidating them as separate species.

-Additionally, mitochondrial DNA studies, utilising two gene regions, also have led to the notion that many of the morphological differences between different Nautilus populations are simply localised variations within the single Nautilus species.
-This same 2011 study, however, suggested that N. macronphalus was a species synonymous with A. scrobiculatus, leading to further debate over classification.
+Additionally, mitochondrial DNA studies, using two gene regions, also have led to the notion that many of the morphological differences between different Nautilus populations are simply localised variations within the single Nautilus species.
+This same 2011 study, however, suggested that N. macromphalus was a species synonymous with A. scrobiculatus, leading to further debate over classification.
 These findings were also reinforced by the initial DNA studies conducted on the genus, which only revealed two phylogenetic species.

-More recently, a 2017 study determined that there were likely five Nautilus species, however these did not exactly correlate to the described species of the genus.
-Whilst the status of N. macromphalus, N. stenomphalus, and N. pompilius were validated by the genetic study, two undescribed, but genetically distinct, species were discovered in the South Pacific.
-One of these cryptic species was recorded from Vanuatu, whilst the other from Fiji and American Samoa.
-Whilst this study recorded five species, its results suggested that N. belauensis and N. repertus were synonyms with N. pompilius.
+A 2017 study determined that there were likely five Nautilus species, however these did not exactly correlate to the described species of the genus.
+While the status of N. macromphalus, N. stenomphalus, and N. pompilius were validated by the genetic study, two undescribed, but genetically distinct, species were discovered in the South Pacific.
+One of these cryptic species was recorded from Vanuatu, while the other from Fiji and American Samoa.
+While this study recorded five species, its results suggested that N. belauensis and N. repertus were synonyms with N. pompilius.
+This study resulted in the description of three new species in 2023, recognizing the species from Fiji and American Samoa as two taxa rather than one.